graham/good/README.md

 If you already have git2go installed you'll only need the last line.

 Then just go to directory of your choice and run good.

+You can also bound the search with the --days argument:

+    good --email=graham.abbott@gmail.com --days=10
+           +go | 285
+           +md | 42